-We can provide you with a customized version of this system to suit your trading objectives.
+We can provide you with a customized version of the Dual Moving Average Crossover system to suit your trading objectives.
 Portfolio selection/ diversification, timeframe, starting capital… We can adjust and test any parameter to your requirements.

 Contact us to discuss and/or request a full custom simulation report.

 The Dual Moving Average Crossover trading system (rules and explanations further below) is a classic trend following system.
 As such, we included it in our State of Trend Following report, which aims to establish a benchmark to track the generic performance of trend following as a trading strategy.

 The Wisdom State of Trend Following reports the performance of a composite index made up of classic trend following systems (Dual Moving Average Crossover and others) simulated over multiple timeframes and a portfolio of futures, selected from the range of 300+ futures markets over 30+ exchanges that Wisdom Trading can provide clients access to.
 The portfolio is global, diversified and balanced over the main sectors.